WGLab/PennCNV/docs/user-guide/input.md

 rs2126131       2       119028  0.811015664477009
 CN2000      2       120357  2

-Note that different array manufacturers (such as Affymetrix and Illumina) may use different definition of “B” allele even for the same SNP.
+Note that different array manufacturers (such as Affymetrix and Illumina) may use different definition of B allele even for the same SNP.

 When reading the signal intensity file, PennCNV will only process markers annotated in the PFB file.
 Therefore, if we want to remove some markers from CNV analysis, due to their low quality, known issues (within segmental duplication region, or within pseudo-autosomal region), we can simply remove these markers from the PFB file, without changing the signal intensity file per se.
 Similarly, if we want to call CNV on a different genome assembly (NCBI36 versus NCBI35), we can simply change the PFB file to reflect the new chromosome coordinates, without the need to change signal intensity files.